What to do in the Peloponnese’s most stunning town

 WHERE DOES THE NAME COME FROM?

-However, interestingly, the town only received her current name centuries after her inception, when Venetian merchants recognized that the only connection to the mainland was via a stone bridge thus naming the town Monemvasia or "single passage" (moni = single; emvasia = passage).
+Interestingly, however, the town only received her current name centuries after her inception, when Venetian merchants recognized that the only connection to the mainland was via a stone bridge thus naming the town Monemvasia or "single passage" (moni = single; emvasia = passage).

-TAKE IN THE SPECTACULAR VIEWS FROM THE ACROPOLIS
+TAKE IN SPECTACULAR VIEWS FROM THE ACROPOLIS

 Only accessible via a steep, winding cobblestone street, the remains of Monemvasia’s crumbling acropolis stand testament to the town’s eventful past.

-VIEWS | To get the best, unobstructed view of the Lower Town make sure to wander towards the western-most tip of the plateau.
+Views | To get the best, unobstructed view of the Lower Town make sure to wander towards the western-most tip of the plateau.
+Head to the eastern peak instead for sweeping vistas of the Peloponnesian shoreline.

 VISIT AGIA SOPHIA